etalab/watchdoge_apientreprise/README.md

 ## Dependencies
 Needs PostgreSQL installed,  certifcates (and IP whitelist) for API Entreprise and it's providers

-## Jobs
+## Services
-Watchdoge use `crono` to perform periodic pings Mina start the deamon automatically.
+Watchdoge use `whenever` to perform periodic pings.
+Mina updates cronotab on deployment.

-To do it manually :

-`bundle exec crono start -N watchdoge-crono -e development`

 ## Tests
 Run: